antonio-mastropaolo/automatic-variable-renaming/README.md

-# Automatic variable renaming: Are We There Yet?
+# Automated variable renaming: Are We There Yet?

 In this work, we present a large-scale study investigating the potential of data-driven approaches to support automated variable renaming.